gavinyork/zephyr3d/site/report/scene.api.md

     get gridScale(): number;
     set gridScale(val: number);
     isUnlit(): boolean;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: No member was found with name "isWater"
-    //
-    // (undocumented)
     isWater(): this is Water;
     // Warning: (ae-forgotten-export) The symbol "WaterMaterial" needs to be exported by the entry point index.d.ts get material(): WaterMaterial;